 What is Compassionate Recovery?

 Attachment is defined as an unhealthy bond, fixation, obsession or preoccupation that causes a life disruption.
-In CR, addiction is defined more loosely as any attachment to a process, event, substance or person that the individual wants to be free of.
+Addiction is defined as any unhealthy or problematic attachment to a process, event, substance or person that the individual wants to be free of.